ThomasBury/pyragify/README.md

-# CodeWeaver
+# pyragify

-**CodeWeaver** is a Python-based tool designed to process python code repositories and extract their content into semantic chunks for analysis.
+**pyragify** is a Python-based tool designed to process python code repositories and extract their content into semantic chunks for analysis.
 It supports Python files, Markdown files, and other common file types.
 The extracted content is saved in plain text format for compatibility with tools like `NotebookLM`.

 ---